Skip to main content

 What is nutritional yeast, and what is it used for?

 Nutritional yeast is a dietary supplement, but it doesn’t come in the form of a capsule or gummy.
 Instead, nutritional yeast often comes in the form of large flakes or granules.
 It’s made from Saccharomyces cerevisiae, a type of yeast that people have used for thousands of years in baking and brewing.
-It helps with the fermentation process needed to make beer, wine, cider, and many types of spirits.
+Known as brewer’s yeast, it helps with the fermentation process needed to make beer, wine, cider, and many types of spirits.

 Some people add nutritional yeast to their food for the supposed health benefits, while others just add it for the flavor.
-You can use it to season food or make cheesy, plant-based sauces.
-But, like with other dietary supplements you shouldn’t use it as a substitute for a healthy diet.
+Nutritional yeast has a naturally savory flavor.
+Some people describe it as cheesy or nutty.
+Many people use it to season food or as a salt substitute.
+You can also use it as a base for plant-based sauces.

 What are the health benefits of eating nutritional yeast?

-Most notably, nutritional yeast can help reduce the risk of vitamin B12 deficiency in vegetarians and vegans.
-People who eat a vegetarian or vegan diet are at risk for anemia because, in general, the top dietary sources of vitamin B12 are animal products.
+Fortified nutritional yeast can help reduce the risk of vitamin B12 deficiency in people who follow a vegetarian or vegan diet.
+This, in turn, can help lower the risk of anemia.

 Nutritional yeast has about 2 g of fiber per tablespoon.
-Fiber plays a role in supporting many aspects of your health, including your gut and digestive health.
+Fiber is important for gut health.
 Fiber adds bulk to the stool, which can help prevent constipation and keep bowel movements more regular.

-Most adults in the U.S. do not eat enough fiber.
-While nutritional yeast doesn’t provide a whole lot of fiber on its own, sprinkling it on other fiber-rich foods — like vegetables and whole grains — can help boost your intake of the nutrient in a tasty way.
+Most adults in the U.S. don’t eat enough fiber.
+Nutritional yeast doesn’t provide a whole lot of fiber on its own.
+But sprinkling it on other fiber-rich foods — like vegetables and whole grains — can help boost your intake of the nutrient in a tasty way.

 Eating plenty of fiber is one way to lower cholesterol naturally.
 Fiber helps remove cholesterol from the body.
-So adding fiber to meals with nutritional yeast — alongside a healthy diet — may help lower cholesterol.
+So, adding fiber to meals with nutritional yeast may help lower cholesterol, as part of a balanced diet.

 Cooking with nutritional yeast may provide a more noticeable benefit if you use it to replace less healthy fats, like saturated fat.
 For example, many people use nutritional yeast as a substitute for cheese.
 In general, cheese tends to be high in saturated fat.
-Diets high in saturated fat are linked with higher levels of LDL (low-density lipoprotein, or “bad”) cholesterol.
+Diets high in saturated fat are linked with higher levels of low-density lipoprotein (LDL), known as the “bad” cholesterol.
 So lowering your saturated fat intake by using nutritional yeast as a substitute may help you lower your cholesterol.

 Are there any risks to using nutritional yeast?

-For most healthy people, using nutritional yeast likely doesn’t have any risks.
-But nutritional yeast is not recommended for people with certain health conditions and those who take certain medications.
+Most people can safely consume nutritional yeast.
+But it’s not recommended for people with certain health conditions and those who take certain medications.

 How does nutritional yeast compare to active dry yeast?

-Nutritional yeast is not the same as active dry yeast or instant yeast, the types of yeast you normally use when baking.
-These yeasts help bread and baked goods rise; they don’t provide flavor or nutritional value.
+Nutritional yeast isn’t the same as active dry yeast or instant yeast, the types of yeast you normally use when baking.
+Active dry yeasts help bread and baked goods rise.
+They don’t provide flavor or nutritional value.
 Meanwhile, nutritional yeast is a deactivated yeast — meaning, you can’t use it as a raising agent when baking.

 How do you use nutritional yeast in your food?

 There are many ways to enjoy nutritional yeast.
-You can use nutritional yeast to:
+You can use nutritional yeast in the following ways:

 The bottom line

-Nutritional yeast is typically used to season food, but it can also be a good way to add beneficial nutrients to your meals.
-Fortified varieties of nutritional yeast are a good source of vitamin B12, folic acid, and other nutrients that may be hard to get through food alone — especially for vegans and vegetarians.
+Nutritional yeast is typically used to season food, but it can also be a good way to add beneficial nutrients to your meals and lower sodium intake.
+Fortified varieties of nutritional yeast are a good source of vitamin B12 for vegans and vegetarians.

 why trust our exports reliability shield